-No party disputed and we now find that the Programs included within CEI South's TDSIC Plan are "eligible transmission, distribution, and storage system improvements" within the definition set forth in Ind.
-Code § 8-1-39-2 because CEI South is undertaking them for the purpose of safety, reliability, or system modernization and they were not, generally and except as noted above, included in CEI South's rate base in its most recent general rate case.
+While No-no party disputed and we now find that the Programs included within CEI South's TDSIC Plan are "eligible transmission, distribution, and storage system improvements" within the definition set forth in Ind.
+Code § 8-1-39-2, we urge Petitioner to cooperate in discovery and support any claims it makes with respect to TDSIC projects.
+We approve these programs only because because CEI South also says it is undertaking them for the purpose of safety, reliability, or system modernization and they were not included in CEI South's rate base in its most recent general rate case.
 See Pet.
 Ex.
 2 at 9.
+We find Petitioner's claims as noted above discouraging and advise Petitioner against making such unsubstantiated statements in the future.

 Petitioner's proposed Wood Pole Replacement investments included in the Plan fit within Ind.
-Code § 8-1-39-2(b)(1) which allows for "projects that do not include specific locations or an exact number of inspections, repairs, or replacements, including inspection-based projects such as pole or pipe inspection projects, and pole or pipe replacement projects."
+Code § 8-1-39-2(b)(1) which allows for "projects that do not include specific locations or an